Tejas08-hub/100-Days-of-RTL-Design/Day-15_4-bit LFSR (Pseudo-Random Sequence Generator)/Readme.md

 - Learned the meaning of a **maximal-length sequence**, where all possible non-zero states are visited exactly once before repeating.
 - Understood the difference between **true random** and **pseudo-random** sequence generation.
 - Learned why LFSRs are widely used in **Logic Built-In Self-Test (LBIST)**, **CRC generation**, **data scrambling**, and **stream cipher applications**.
-- Verified the generated sequence using a **self-checking testbench** instead of relying solely on waveform inspection.

 ---